cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ### Customing Static Assets

-By default, the source of the static assets is defined by file `_data/assets/cross_origin.yml`{: .filepath }, and you can replace some of these CDNs according to the network conditions in the region where your website is published.
+Static assets configuration was introduced in version `5.1.0`.
+The CDN of the static assets is defined by file `_data/assets/cross_origin.yml`{: .filepath }, and you can replace some of them according to the network conditions in the region where your website is published.

-Also, if you want to self-host the static assets, please refer to the [_chirpy-static-assets_](https://github.com/cotes2020/chirpy-static-assets#readme).
+Also, if you'd like to self-host the static assets, please refer to the [_chirpy-static-assets_](https://github.com/cotes2020/chirpy-static-assets#readme).

 ### Running Local Server